 - If you disagree with the IRS that you owe the debt, you may be able to raise your arguments in a CDP hearing or request an audit reconsideration.

 - You can hire an attorney, certified public accountant (CPA), or enrolled agent to help you if you wish.
-But before you do, visit our Choosing a Tax Professional page first.
+But before you do, visit our Choosing a Tax Return Preparer page first.

 Releasing a Lien

-The lien will be released once you pay the debt - either in a lump sum or over time.
-However, if a lien is released, it remains on your credit report for a number of years.
+The IRS will release the lien once you pay the debt - either in a lump sum or over time.
+However, if the IRS releases a lien, it remains on your credit report for many years.
 A lien withdrawal, discussed below, however, removes the lien from your credit report.

 Withdrawing a Lien